WestDRI/wgpages/content/julia/julia-07-distributed-arrays.md

 ```

 > ## Exercise 9
-> Using either `top` or `htop` command on Cassiopeia, study memory usage with DistributedArrays.
+> Using either `top` or `htop` command on Uu, study memory usage with DistributedArrays.
 Are these arrays really
 > distributed across processes?
 Use a _largish_ array for this: large enough to spot memory usage, but not too large not
 > to exceed physical memory and not to block other participants (especially if you do this on the login node).